KJC-DNN/Album57_New_Jerusalem/README.md

 Song 04- New Jerusalem Rise

-Song 05- Jasper and Sapphire
+Song 05- 12 Stones of New Jerusalem

 Song 06- Twelve Pearl Gates